syncfusion-content/flutter-docs/Flutter/datagrid/columns-resizing.md

 ## Disable resizing for the checkbox column

-The checkbox column is always added as the first column i.e. 0th index.
-To disable resizing for the checkbox column, use the `SfDataGrid.onColumnResizeStart` callback and return false when [ColumnResizeStartDetails.columnIndex](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/ColumnResizeEndDetails/columnIndex.html) is 0.
+The checkbox column is always added as the first column this is the 0th index.
+To disable resizing for the checkbox column, use the `SfDataGrid.onColumnResizeStart` callback and return false when the [ColumnResizeStartDetails.columnIndex](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/ColumnResizeEndDetails/columnIndex.html) is 0.

 {% tabs %}
 {% highlight Dart %}